-and isospin chemical potentials are treated in different ways.
-The simplest approach is to first fix n_B and μ_I .
+In this section we evaluate the model in the confined geometry and determine the preferred phases for given baryon and isospin chemical potentials (in the confined geometry, there is no temperature dependence of the phases we consider).
+In the practical calculation, baryon and isospin chemical potentials are treated in different ways.
+The simplest approach is to first fix $n_B$ and $\mu_I$ .
 This defines the boundary conditions for h(u) and $a_0(u)$ and the coupled system of equations (30b), (30c) can be solved (we have found that it is somewhat easier to transform these equations to the z coordinate before solving them numerically).
-The resulting functions can then be used to compute the isospin number density n_I from Eq.
-(45), the baryon chemical potential μ_B from Eq.
-(48), and the free energy Ω from Eq.
+The resulting functions can then be used to compute the isospin number density $n_I$ from Eq.
+(45), the baryon chemical potential $\mu_B$ from Eq.
+(48), and the free energy $\Omega$ from Eq.
 (49).
-Working at a fixed μ_B is somewhat trickier because then the EOMs (30b), (30c) have to be solved simultaneously with the condition (48).
+Working at a fixed $\mu_B$ is somewhat trickier because then the EOMs (30b), (30c) have to be solved simultaneously with the condition (48).
 In either case, the numerical evaluation can be done with standard routines in Mathematica without major difficulties.